3215 Breton Rd SE

 Proper treatment may not completely prevent flare-ups, but it usually reduces the frequency, severity and duration of the episodes.
 Treating with antibiotics without a urine culture is not recommended, since most cats do much better long term by using appropriate medications and environmental and dietary changes to reduce the inflammation.
 In addition, using antibiotics when bacterial infections are not present increases the chance for antibiotic resistant bacteria to develop making true infections much harder to treat later.
 Besides, medicating most cats can be a little challenging- why give these medications unless they are really needed!

 Diluting the urine is an integral part of treating cystitis.
-Feeding a canned food diet that is high in meat protein and low in graines an other carbohydrates is particularly helpful.
+Feeding a canned food diet that is high in meat protein, low in grains and other carbohydrates, and avoids fish protein is particularly helpful.
 Mix water with the canned food to form a slurry or "kitty soup" and to encourage the production of a dilute urine.
+Warm the food slightly to increase palatability.

 Pain medication can be very helpful in keeping the cat more comfortable when inflammation is present.
 Managing the discomfort reduces the risk that the cat may eliminate outside of the box.
-DO NOT use over the counter pain medications- these are poisonous to your cat.
-Prescription pain medications are available and are usually effective and relatively low risk.
-Most pain medication is considered to be off label for use in the cat and owner consent should be obtained before use.
+DO NOT use any over the counter pain medications such as aspirin, ibuprofen, or acetaminophen- these are poisonous to your cat.
+Prescription pain medications are available and are usually effective and usually safe.
+Most pain medication is considered to be off label for use in the cat and informed consent should be obtained before use.

-Male cats who have urinary tract blockages (and very rarely female cats as well) need to be treated initially with a urinary catheter placement, pain medication, fluid therapy, and diet changes.
+Male cats who have urinary tract blockages (and very rarely female cats as well) need to be treated initially with a urinary catheter placement under anesthesia, pain medication, fluid therapy, and diet changes.
 If the urinary blockage reoccurs, or does not resolve well initially, a surgery called a perineal urethrostomy can be performed to make the urethra wider.